allegro/bigflow/docs/e2e_testing.md

 ## Testing Dataflow + BigQuery implementation

-Take a look at the workflow implementation.
+Take a look at the workflow implementation below.
 The important part (in the context of e2e testing) of that workflow is the configuration.
-Also, save the following code as a module inside the generated project: `btc_aggregates/btc_aggregates_df_bf.py`.
+Also, save the following code as a module inside the generated project: `btc_aggregates/btc_aggregates_df_bq.py`.

 ```python
 from uuid import uuid1